A statistical test for network similarity: Numerical results

 \section{Numerical results}

-We conduct three types of numerical experiments.
+We conduct four types of numerical experiments.
 In Section~\ref{2graphtests}, we compare graphs that are known to be different.
-The goal of these comparisons is to validate the correct rejection of the null hypothesis.
-These tests are new instances of the tests we conducted in our previous work \cite{StatSim2023}.
+The goal of these comparisons is to illustrate our test.
+These comparisons are new instances of the tests we conducted in our previous work \cite{StatSim2023}.

 In Section~\ref{sensitivity}, we compare individual graphs with versions of themselves with randomly selected nodes or edges having been removed.
-The goal of these experiments is, in part, to validate the correct non-rejection of the null, in cases where we compare the graph to an unaltered version of itself.
+The goal of these experiments is, in part, to validate the correct verdict of similarity, in cases where we compare the graph to an unaltered version of itself.
 These trials also offer insight into the sensitivity of our test to graph structure modification through node or edge removal (e.g., in cases of temporal or change-point detection settings).

+It is important to note here that these modifications to graphs (node or edge removal) may or may not constitute a significant or even observable modification to the initial graph.
+The experiments in this section consist of the same modification to graphs with varied structures.
+The goal of these experiments is not to set a threshold for two graphs to be declared ``significantly dissimilar''.
+Rather, the goal is to examine if and how these modifications will be reflected in the K-S distances between the Jaccard distance distributions.
+Naturally, change-point or anomaly detection can be performed with our test, but it should be coupled with area expertise and a thorough examination of each graph's structure.

+Finally, our fourth set of experiments, shown in Section~\ref{adds}, is a comparison between graphs with an added number of nodes and randomly generated connections between them and their initial graph version.
+These experiments validate the applicability of our tests and its correct conclusions (similar or not), in the case of the very sparse graphs that were unsuited to our edge and node removal experiments in Section~\ref{sensitivity}.
+Here again, these experiments aim to test the sensitivity or our metric.
+They consist of the same modification to graphs with varied structures.
+These modifications may or may not be significant, given each initial graph's structure.